<img alt="" src="https://secure.perk0mean.com/182585.png" style="display:none;">

 April 14, 2015 Rick LaGore

-The classic definition of transloading is: “the transferring goods from one mode of transportation to another in order to have the goods reach their final destination.
-Transloading is used when it is not physically possible or is not economically efficient to transport goods to a final destination using only one method of transit.
-Companies that ship their goods internationally are likely to use multiple methods of transport, especially if both the shipping point and the destination are located inland.”transloading
+The classic definition of transloading is “the transferring goods from one mode of transportation to another" in order to have the goods reach their final destination.
+Transloading logistics come into play when it is not physically possible nor economically efficient to transport goods to a final destination using only one method of transit.
+Companies that ship their goods internationally are likely to use multiple methods of transport, especially if both the shipping point and the destination are located inland.

 In order to make transloading an integral and successful part of your transportation plan, it is important to understand a few basic rules, so to speak, regarding an effective implementation.
 So please, keep the following in mind during your analysis of moving cargo intact versus transloading.

-1. As a general rule, the cargo in 3-40' ocean containers will typically fit into 2-53' domestic trailers or containers.
+1. As a general rule, the cargo in three 40' ocean containers will typically fit into two 53' domestic trailers or containers.

 2. Make certain that you have analyzed the additional handling and that the cost savings on the transportation side outweighs this.